Rare tornado tears into small town near Los Angeles

 During a press conference, a NWS official called tornadoes in the Los Angeles area "quite rare".
 He added that they do typically land in other parts of California, the third biggest state by geographical area in the US.

-He said one person suffered minor injuries and was taken to a hospital but appears to be OK.
+He said one person suffered minor injuries and was taken to hospital but appears to be OK.

 "Our hearts go out to everyone who was impacted by the severe weather today," said Ariel Cohen, a NWS meteorologist on the scene.

 "We see the damage was extensive and that many people were affected by it."